EMPAT94/empat94.github.io/_gs/Chapter 32 - JIT Compilation.md

 I could make Spells.
 But I needed more references on how to actually make some.
 Blind experimentation can only take one so far.
 I'm glad I had not imploded into singularity yet, given Neysaa's horror stories of how new Scrolls and Circles came to be.

 Thought I had grasped what the Runes were in their entirety.
-While the Spell in my repository was the "source code", Runes were the compiled "byte-code" of the same.
+While the Spell in my repository was the "source code", Runes were the compiled "machine code" of the same.
 From a similar perspective, the number of modules or the overall complexity of the source determined the resultant pattern formed.
 A simple function, say to induce heat, formed a single Rune.
 To have complex behavior with multiple functions required "connections" between the Runes.
 Scrolls were simple, crude, low complexity programs while the Circles were the exact opposite.
 One major thing that separated my understanding of this system from the NPCs was that for me, there was no difference between a Rune, a Scroll, or a Circle.
 From my point of view, they were all bundles of compiled code.

 I held the Humidity Scroll in my hands, caressing the soft surface.
 'Should I just forget about Runes?
 I can use Spells after all.'